ktbaek/Excess-deaths-Denmark/README.md

 interval in a given quarter.](README_files/figure-gfm/Figure-10-1.png)

-***Figure 10: Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.*
+***Figure 10: Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.*

 ![**Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval in a given quarter.
-Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.](README_files/figure-gfm/Figure-11-1.png)
+Total excess deaths over the period 2020 Q1 - 2022 Q4 are summed.](README_files/figure-gfm/Figure-11-1.png)

-***Figure 11: Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.
-Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.*
+***Figure 11: Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+Total excess deaths over the period 2020 Q1 - 2022 Q4 are summed.*

 ![**Excess deaths per 100,000 of the total Danish population per year.**
-Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
+Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval for a given stratification in a given quarter.
 The population for each year is taken as the mean of the population at the start of each quarter.](README_files/figure-gfm/Figure-12-1.png)

-***Figure 12: Excess deaths per 100,000 of the total Danish population per year.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
+***Figure 12: Excess deaths per 100,000 of the total Danish population per year.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval for a given stratification in a given quarter.
 The population for each year is taken as the mean of the population at the start of each quarter.*

 ### Sensitivity to baseline